 “We went on tours all around the world.
 That was my childhood.
 At age 13, I joined Gallery 37’s Operatics Ensemble.
 It was the first time I was part of an opera production.
 I realized I had a strong interest and love for it,” he said.

-After years of chasing that dream, at times feeling beaten, Kyles, who was raised in the Washington Heights community's Brainerd neighborhood on the South Side of Chicago, got his big break.
+After years of chasing that dream, at times feeling beaten, Kyles, raised in the Washington Heights community's Brainerd neighborhood on the South Side of Chicago, got his big break.

 He earned the lead role in “Rigoletto,” an opera in three acts by Giuseppe Verdi in Scotland.
 The role of this hunchback court jester is one of the most powerfully dramatic character roles in opera.